 8. The Engraving

-Again, everything on a Rolex is perfect there are no mess ups or misspellings or anything.
+Again, everything on a Rolex is perfect – there are no mess-ups, misspellings, or anything.
 The engravings are a perfect example of this.
 The engravings are a little harder to reach sometimes.
-(This is why this is number 8 on the top 10 ways to spot a fake Rolex) There are usually some on the interior of the band of the watch towards the actual face, but to see the engravings for the serial and model number you have to take of the band.
-Taking of the band is relatively simple you just need a thumb tack with which u can push in the joints holding the band to the watch through the holes on the side of the watch or the bottom of the watch if there are no holes.
-Once you have it open you should examine the engravings with a magnifying glass.
+(This is why this is number 8 on the top 10 ways to spot a fake Rolex).
+There are usually some on the interior of the band of the watch towards the actual face, but to see the engravings for the serial and model number you have to take off the band.
+Taking off the band is relatively simple, you just need a thumb tack with which you can push in the joints holding the band to the watch through the holes on the side of the watch, or the bottom of the watch if there are no holes.
+Once you have it open, you should examine the engravings with a magnifying glass.
 They shouldn’t appear sandy or misshapen.
 They should be perfectly cut.
 Also you should use this model number when you look up the watch to check if it’s the right one.
 The model number is on the 12 o’clock side of the watch, while the serial number is on the 6 o’clock side.

 9. The Inner Workings

 You need special tools to view this one.
-With special Rolex tools you can unscrew the case back and view the gears and inner workings of the watch.
-Everything should generally be different colors and again everything should be perfect.
+With special Rolex tools, you can unscrew the case back and view the gears and inner workings of the watch.
+Everything should generally be different colors and again everything should be pretty much perfect.
 There should be an engraving on the inside of the watch that says something like “Geneva, Switzerland” the metal type and the model number.
 This engraving should be perfect as well.
 View the pictures below to see what the inside should look like.

 The inside of your Rolex should look like this!